 404 (Page Not Found)

 When a site visitor clicks on an expired link, due to a page becoming unpublished, deleted, or moved, they will be directed to a 404 page.
 These pages let the visitor know that the page is no longer available.
-Editors can take advantage of 404 pages by including links to other helpful resources.
+Team members with edit access can take advantage of 404 pages by including links to other helpful resources.
 It's important that these are not removed from your website.

 -